freddysongg/freddysongg/README.md

 - Mid-DJ 🔊, cafe hopper ☕︎, and custom keyboard enthusiast ⌨️

 ## Currently Working On..
-AI-powered automation and exploring innovative AI applications in e-commerce!
+AI-powered automation, exploring innovative AI applications in e-commerce and RNN parameter fine-tuning!

 Feel free to explore my projects and connect with me.
 Let's collaborate and create something amazing together!